 Book ‘Yes, Please!’

 Iris Groen holds a bachelor’s in History and a master’s in Psychology.
-She started working as a psychologist in 2013 and as an independent general clinical psychologist (health psychologist) in 2016.
-Next to her clinical practice she is currently in training to be a family and relationship therapist.
+She started working as a psychologist (basis psycholoog) in 2013 and as an independent general clinical psychologist (GZ-psycholoog) in 2016.
+Besides her clinical practice she is currently in training to be a family and relationship therapist.
 During her studies she worked as a volunteer with refugee youths.
-In her psychological practice she has worked in different settings, providing short term and long term treatments and addiction care.
+As a psychologist she worked in different settings.
+In recent years her focus has been on trauma treatment within complex family dynamics.

 Dr. Joris Haagen (1981) is a psychologist, researcher, and policy advisor for ARQ Centre of Expertise for the Impact of Disasters and Crisis.
 Joris obtained his PhD. at Utrecht University (promotor: prof. Rolf Kleber).
 His dissertation focused on improving the effectiveness of PTSD treatment for veterans, titled: ‘Setting the stage for recovery: Improving veteran PTSD treatment effectiveness using statistical prediction’.
 Joris is currently conducting research among refugees, military veterans, and humanitarian workers, with a focus on (1) the psychosocial impact of exposure to war, conflict, and disasters, and (2) care and support after experiencing (potentially) traumatic events.